ceebeeaka89/Football-Player-Profile-Scout-System/README.md

 # Football Scouting System

-This a football scouting system, based on premier league performance for seasons between 2017-2022.
+A football scouting system, based on premier league player performances for the seasons 2017 to 2022.
-The program allows you to scout for two types of strikers for your team : Target Man and Dribbler.
+The program allows you to scout for two types of strikers for your team : Target Man and Dribbler based on a choosen season.
-You can produce the results for top in both types.
+You can produce the results for top performing player in both catagories.

 # API
 I have used the footballapi.com (https://www.api-football.com/)